haddocking/disvis/README.md

 (UCSF Chimera is recommended for its easier manipulation of density data, but also PyMol works).

-* *z-score.out*: a text file giving the Z-score for each restraint.
+* *z-score.out*: a text file giving the z-score for each restraint.
 The higher the score, the more likely the restraint is a false-positive.
 Z-scores above 1.0 are explicitly mentioned in the output.
+The first column indicates the restraint; column 2 gives the average violation fraction, i.e. the average of the corresponding column in violations.out; column 3 represents the standard deviation of the average violation fraction; and column 4 finally gives the z-score.

 * *disvis.log*: a log file showing all the parameters used, together with date and time indications.